Who are we

 How we work

-Koruso! is managed by an enthusiastic [committee] of 13 people who help with everything from arranging concert venues to sending out press releases and selling raffle tickets.
+Koruso! is managed by an enthusiastic [committee] of up to 13 people who help with everything from arranging concert venues to sending out press releases and selling raffle tickets.
 The committee is elected each year in February at the Annual General Meeting – new members are welcome to stand for election.

 We are a self-funded choir and support ourselves by payment of [termly fees] and our concerts.